 Every song has its own metadata.
 Image courtesy: Billboard.com

-Each of these songs has some meta associated with it—the name of the song, the genre, the name of the singer/creator.
+Each of these songs has some metadata associated with it—the name of the song, the genre, the name of the singer/creator.
 The format and size of the file.
-Year of creation… etc etc. You get the picture.
+Year of creation… etc. You get the picture.
 The complete picture with metadata, right?
-(PS: the link above also has a Spotify link to the entire playlist.
+(PS: The link above also has a Spotify link to the entire playlist.
 You’re welcome! 😎 )

 Getting closer home to the humans of data, here’s an example of something that we use on a daily basis—the mighty Excel sheet.